aws-solutions/aws-data-lake-solution/README.md

 ```

 #### 07. Deploy the data lake solution:
-* From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the data-lake-deploy.template.
+* From your designated Amazon S3 bucket where you uploaded the deployment assets, copy the link location for the data-lake-deploy.template or data-lake-deploy-federated.template.
-* Using AWS CloudFormation, launch the data lake solution stack using the copied Amazon S3 link for the data-lake-deploy.template.
+* Using AWS CloudFormation, launch the data lake solution stack using the copied Amazon S3 link for the data-lake-deploy.template or data-lake-deploy-federated.template.

 > Currently, the data lake solution can be deployed in the following regions: [ us-east-1, us-east-2, us-west-2, eu-west-1, eu-west-2, eu-central-1, ap-northeast-1, ap-northeast-2, ap-southeast-2, ap-south-1 ]